Permify/permify/docs/documentation/docs/use-cases/simple-rbac.md

 # Role Based Access Control

 Want to implement role and permissions to your application ?
 Permify fully covers you at that point.
-Below example shows how to model simple role based access control for organizational roles and permissions with Permify's DSL, [Permify Schema].
+Below example shows how to model simple role based access control for organizational roles and permissions with our authorization language, [Permify Schema].

 [Permify Schema]: ../getting-started/modeling